Elderly Mobility Scale Calculator: Accurate Patient Assessment Tool

 - 0 points: Needs assistance from two or more people

-This fundamental movement indicates basic mobility capabilities and represents one of the essential skills required for daily independence.
+This movement shows basic mobility and is essential for daily independence.

-- 3 points: Independent transition completed in under 3 seconds
+- 3 points: Stands up independently in under 3 seconds

-- 2 points: Independent transition taking over 3 seconds
+- 2 points: Stands up independently but takes over 3 seconds

 - 1 point: Requires assistance from one person (verbal or physical)